-We're holding an in-person community receiling to gather your input on the City of East Palo Alto's housing plan.
+We've holding an in-person community receiling to gather your input on the City. of East Palo Alto's housing plan.

-WHEN: Thursday, May 5, 2022 from 6:00-8:00 PM WHERE: Cooley Landing (at the end of Bay Road) or Zoom REGISTER: even to advocate Philosophia broad)
+WHEN: Thursday, May 5, 2022 from 6:00-8:00 FM WHERE: Cooley Landing (at the end of Bay Road) or Zoom REGISTER www.loud.com/EFAftamovElementO

-If you can't join us in-person you can watch the meeting as a viebinar online.
-Spanish, Tongan, and Samban interpretation will be available.
-We will also have thee food and oblidcare.
+If you can't join us in-person you can watch the meeting as a vestinar online.
+Siganish, Tongan, and Samoan interpretation will be available.
+We will also have free food and childcare.
 Note that COVID-19 safety precautions will be taken.
 Please register for the meeting details.

-There are other ways to also engage:
+There are other ways to also engage

-- Ear sof this harrow on Housing Element policies and programs.
-We want to hear your throughts on how we are doing with our housing policies and programs, which policies we should keep, and which new policies we should consider to prioritize for the next 5 years! - Variations to share your ideas about the following: what types of bousing do you want to see, what locations/sites do you want to see explored, what environmental issues bring you the most concern, and what environmental considerations should we have when zoning for new focusing. - Watch the recent joint City Council and Planning Commission Study Session on the Housing Element Update Inc. - Visit the Housing Element Update webpage
+- Fill out this survey on Housing Element policies and programs.
+We want to hear your thoughts on how we are doing with our housing policies and programs, which policies we should keep, and which new policies we should consider to prioritize for the neid 5 years! - Var Jumboard to share your ideas about the following: what types of housing do you want to see, what locations/sites do you want to see explored, what environmental issues bring you the most concern, and what environmental considerations should we have when zoning for new housing. - Visitch the recent joint City Council and Planning Commission Study Session on the Housing Element Update Imm. - Visit the Houses Clement Update webpage sing Element is a shapter in the City's General Plan that is updated every \$ years to plan for new housing and lays out the goals, policies and programs to meet